 This development is in line with our philosophy of making as few prior assumptions as possible about the data (motto: "Let the data speak!").

-Implicit assumptions made (incorrectly) by some software - namely that the anisotropic resolution-limit surface is ellipsoidal with principal axes either parallel to the crystal axes or to the principal axes of the anisotropy tensor ellipsoid - were already relaxed in the previous version of the server, through a complete separation of the rôles of the anisotropic resolution limit and of the anisotropy tensor.
+Implicit assumptions made (incorrectly) by some software - namely that the anisotropic diffraction-limit surface is ellipsoidal with principal axes either parallel to the crystal axes or to the principal axes of the anisotropy tensor ellipsoid - were already relaxed in the previous version of the server, through a complete separation of the rôles of the anisotropic diffraction limit and of the anisotropy tensor.